 I also made a simple paper dice from cardstock for the same concept.
 I put velcro on each square and we needed to get each articulation card off to fill the bucket for Wham!.

-2) Searching for things My clients favorite was doing the Bug Hunt from Let’s Talk Speech Language Pathology.
+2) Searching for things One of my clients favorite speech therapy articulation games was doing a Bug Hunt.
+I printed off some cute bug clip art pictures.
 I taped them up around the room and we either looked for them in the dark with a flashlight, or in the light and swatted them with flyswatter!
 Oftentimes, I used the same articulation flashcards as I used in Wham! so he collected the cards for Wham! off of the bugs as well.

 I love hiding themed items with articulation words on them as well.
 Very unoriginal stuff over here… but, for fall, I hid paper leaves with articulation pictures on them.
 My client went around the clinic to find them all, and then glued them onto an empty tree.